How often should you see the dentist while pregnant?

 There have not been enough studies to show whether or not home whitening kits for your teeth are safe during pregnancy.
-Physicians suggest waiting until after pregnancy and nursing before beginning a whitening treatment containing hydrogen peroxide or other bleaching ingredient.
+Physicians suggest waiting until after pregnancy and nursing before beginning a whitening treatment containing hydrogen peroxide or some other kind of bleaching ingredient.
 Normally the active ingredient in these kits is hydrogen peroxide.
 Water with another oxygen atom added is the atomic makeup of peroxide.
 With water being a common and safe element of the body, most dentists consider bleaching a safe procedure.

 During pregnancy, it is best to visit your dentist and hygienist for regular cleanings as suggested.
-Good dental hygiene as in brushing regularly, flossing and regular dental cleanings can keep your smile looking bright and healthy.
+Good dental hygiene as in brushing regularly, flossing, and regular dental cleanings can keep your smile looking bright and healthy.
 Also using a mouth rinse formulated to reduce plaque and bacteria can help keep your teeth looking bright and healthy.

 Whitening toothpaste, although they are not as effective, can help to whiten your teeth somewhat.
 Another option would be finding a dentist that uses a special type of light to whiten teeth.
 There are other types of whitening procedures that dental offices are now using.
 If you choose this type of treatment, let your dentist or hygienist that you are pregnant and what trimester you are in.